valentas-kurauskas/margo/readme-installation.txt

 Margo: Archeological raster data processor and semi-automatic burrial mound classifier.

-Author: Valentas Kurauskas (Vilnius University)

-Licence for the original code (for dependencies see their separate licences): MIT
+Licence for the original code (for dependencies see their separate licences): MIT, see LICENCE.md

-Standalone windows binaries available from me (valentas.kurauskas@mif.vu.lt).

 RUNNING GUI WITH PYTHON